 Idea acknowledgement Lesley Adams, Applied Improvisation Network forum.

-Back Dancing: People stand back to back with their neighbours (with backs touching) and have to emulate dance styles.
+Another large group icebreaker game is Back Dancing: People stand back to back with their neighbours (with backs touching) and have to emulate dance styles.
 Can be done with music.
 Run through different dance styles such as disco, slow dance, ballet etc

 See this youtube video

 Mexican Wave: Always a favourite, especially in a large room.
 Orchestrate some different Mexican waves, side to side, front to back, edges to centre, two waves simultaneously crossing over, faster and slower.